SyedJawad125/E-commerce-Web-App-Django-Next-JS/README.md

-E-commerce Web App Backend Using Django and frontend Using Next JS 14.
+Ecommerce Web App, In which admin can CRUD of categories and products in admin site after login and Public can visits site easily and purchased many products.
+Frontend with Next JS 14 and Backend with Django DRF.